 The following are the reasons why I think slingbows can be a fun alternative to traditional bows:

-It is obvious that they are much smaller than bows or crossbows.
-This makes it easy to transport them and carry around on a long hunting trip.
+They are much smaller than bows or crossbows.
+This makes it easy to transport them and carry them around on a long hunting trip.

 Their small size also makes them very lightweight and you won’t get tired by just carrying them around and they fit easily in a small bag or backpack.